Introduced in 2002, the Seniors Knockout Teams for the Gerard Faulkner Salver has proved to be very popular event.

 A minimum of four and maximum of eight teams will be seeded including the finalists from the previous year, if known.

-Seeds will be exempt from the first two rounds*, and will not meet before the quarter-finals.
+Seeds will be exempt from the first round, and will not meet before the quarter-finals.
 Teams defeating seeds adopt seeded status.

 The event is played as a knockout throughout, with matches played privately.
 Matches prior to the semi-finals will be played over 32 boards, the semi-finals 40 boards, and the final 48 boards.
 Matches in the early stages will be arranged so as to avoid long journeys wherever possible.

-Teams will be able to agree to play matches online if they wish, but this option requires the agreement of both teams.
+Teams may agree to play matches online if they wish, but this option requires the agreement of both teams.
 Matches that are played online will be governed by the Supplementary Regulations for Matches Played Online.

 Richard Edwards (capt), Tony McNiff, Bill Townsend, Dave Robinson, Robert Ross, Robin Jepson

 10th June 2018

 Timetable – 2018/19 competition